shawnusaf/MELODIES-MONET/docs/develop/development_team.rst

 the plotting and statistical analyses in satellite-model comparisons.

 **Rebecca Schwantes:**
-I am a research scientist at CIRES/NOAA CSL coordinating the development of MELODIES MONET.
+I am a research chemist at NOAA CSL coordinating the development of MELODIES MONET.
 My development plans include incorporating additional surface observational datasets, adding the capability of pairing to aircraft observations, and expanding plotting and statistics for analysis